List homomorphism problems for signed trees: Basic facts

 Let $\widehat{G}(x,y,z)$ denote the subgraph of $(G,\sigma)$ induced by $P(x,y), P(z,x), P(y,z)$ and $x, y, z, x', y', z'$.
 We claim that\\ {\em (i) any list homomorphism of $\widehat{G}(x,y,z)$ to $U \cup D$ must switch at either one or two of the vertices $x, y, z$}, and that \\ {\em (ii) there are list homomorphisms of $\widehat{G}(x,y,z)$ to $U \cup D$ that switch at any one or any two of the vertices $x, y, z$.}

 Once this claim is proved, we can associate with every truth assignment a list homomorphism of $\widehat{G}(x,y,z)$ to $U \cup D$ where a vertex corresponding to a variable is switched if and only if that variable is true, and conversely, setting a variable true if its corresponding vertex was switched in the list homomorphism.
+Since we have ensured that all occurrences of a variable are switched or all are not switched, we conclude that all occurrences of a variable take on the same truth value.

 We now prove (i).
 Since the lists are so restrictive, any list homomorphism is fully described by what happens to the paths $P(x,y)$, $P(z,x)$, $ P(y,z)$, and whether or not the vertices corresponding to $x, y, z$ (and $x', y', z'$) are switched.
 Note that $U$ begins with a unicoloured edge and $D$ ends with a unicoloured edge.
-It follows that in any list homomorphism of $\widehat{G}(x,y,z)$ to $U \cup D$ after the necessary switching we must have either the edges $xp(x,y)$ and $p(x,y)y$ of the same colour, or the edges $x'p(x',y')$ and $p(x',y')y'$ of the same colour.
-(In the former case, we map $P(x,y)$ to $U$, in the latter case, we map it to $D$.)
-If none of the vertices $x, y, z$ were switched, then the edges $x'p(x',y')$ and $p(x',y')y'$ must be of the same colour, and by a similar argument so must the edges $y'p(y',z')$ and $p(y',z')z'$, as well as $z'p(z',x')$ and $p(z',x')x'$.
-This would mean that the hexagon $x', p(x',y'), y', p(y',z'), z', p(z',x')$ has an even number of red and even number of blue edges, which is impossible.
+If neither $x$ nor $y$ or both $x$ and $y$ are switched, the edges $xp(x,y)$ and $p(x,y)y$ are different colours, and in any list homomorphism of $\widehat{G}(x,y,z)$ to $U \cup D$ we must map $P(x,y)$ to $D$.
+In particular, $x'p(x',y')$ and $p(x',y')y'$ map to a unicoloured edge and must have the same colour.
+Thus, if none or all of the vertices $x, y, z$ were switched, then the hexagon $x', p(x',y'), y', p(y',z'), z', p(z',x')$ has an even number of red and even number of blue edges, which is impossible.
 (It started with an odd number of each.)
-Similarly, if all three vertices $x, y, z$ were switched, we would obtain the same contradiction.

 For (ii), it remains to show that one or two of the vertices $x, y, z$ can be switched under a list homomorphism of $\widehat{G}(x,y,z)$ to $U \cup D$.
 Suppose first that only one was switched; by symmetry assume it was $x$ (so $y$ and $z$ were not switched).
 Now edges $x, p(x,y)$ and $p(x,y), y$ have the same colour, and $z, p(z,x)$ and $p(z,x), x$ have the same colour.
 By the above observation, we can map $P(x,y)$ and $P(z,x)$ to $U$, and map $P(y,z)$ to $D$.
 Note that the switchings necessary for these list homomorphisms affect disjoint sets of vertices (the paths $P(x,y), P(y,z), P(z,x)$), so the observation applies.
 If two vertices, say $y$ and $z$ were switched, the argument is almost the same and we omit it. \end{proof}